Environmental, Social, and Governance

 Community Involvement

 Since 2015, we have annually supported the United Way of the Big Bend in analyzing financial information for its annual grant review process.
-Many of these grants are provided to low-moderate income communities in the Big Bend area.
+Many of these grants are provided to low-moderate income communities in North Florida’s Big Bend area.

 Access, affordability, and financial inclusion.
-Our community commitment to further financial literacy in the markets we service remains an ongoing focus.
-In 2023, the CCBG Foundation made grants totaling $143,000 to Community Reinvestment Act (“CRA”) eligible organizations in our market area.
-Working with CCHL, we are committed to providing educational outreach regarding home ownership and financial access for minorities.
-We are a long-time supporter of Habitat for Humanity, with our associates providing volunteer hours on home builds.
-During 2020 to 2023, we partnered with Habitat for Humanity, Warrick Dunn Charities, and Capital City Home Loans, LLC. to build and furnish four homes.
+Financial literacy is a priority.
+In 2024, the CCBG Foundation made grants totaling $167,000 to Community Reinvestment Act of 1977 (“CRA”) eligible organizations in our market area.
+We provide educational outreach regarding home ownership and financial access for minorities.
+During 2020 to 2023, we partnered with Habitat for Humanity and Warrick Dunn Charities to build and furnish four homes, with our associates providing volunteer hours.
+We continue to originate loans under the Habitat for Humanity loan program and community development loans under various affordable housing, community service, and revitalization projects.

 During tax season, we provide locations for community residents to access Volunteer Income Tax Assistance (VITA) services.
 VITA is a nationwide IRS program that offers free tax preparation assistance to people who generally make $60,000 or less, persons with disabilities, the elderly, and limited English-speaking taxpayers who need assistance in preparing their own tax returns.